 Public guardianship services are designed for individuals who are incapacitated, indigent, and have no suitable person to serve as their guardian.
 Guardianship ensures that their essential requirements for physical and emotional health are met, and that their financial resources are managed.

-The Virginia Department for the Aging funds Appalachian Agency for Senior Citizens to provide public guardianship services to individuals in Buchanan and Tazewell counties.
+The Virginia Department for the Aging funds Appalachian Agency for Senior Citizens to provide public guardianship services to individuals in Buchanan, Dickenson, Russell and Tazewell counties.

 Referrals typically come through the Virginia Department of Social Services or other community-based organizations, such as Cumberland Mountain Community Service Board.